Open-ET/openet-core/CONTRIBUTING.rst

 .. code-block:: console

     conda install earthengine-api oauth2client pytest
+    pip install openet-core

 Updating OpenET Module
 ----------------------

-While developing the "openet" module, pip can be used to quickly update the module in the "openet" environment if needed.
+While developing the "openet-core" module, pip can be used to quickly update the module in the "openet" environment if needed.

 .. code-block:: console